Russian Partition: Society

 There was nonetheless growth in the national consciousness, and the Revolution in the Kingdom of Poland (1905–1907) resulted in the general improvement of the situation soon before the dissolution of the Empire.
 Some major political parties of the Second Polish Republic developed around that time in the Russian partition (ex.
 Polish Socialist Party).
+The New York Times noted some aspects of society that were still "risky" or "distressing" in 1907.
+Police units sometimes feared being stabbed or shot, while civilians sometimes feared being imprisoned while merely asking a policeman for directions.
+In 1909, a gendarme chief was severely wounded in an ambush in Warsaw.
+In 1910, a bomb exploded at the Grodzisk station, killing or wounding several gendarmes.

 Ukrainians were officially considered "part of the Russian people" and at the time mostly referred to as Little Russians.
 Since they were seen as Russians they were not discriminated against at the individual level and (if they could speak Russian) any career was open to them.
 Nonetheless, in 1804 Ukrainian as a subject and language of instruction was banned from schools.
 A following 1863 ban on Ukrainian books led to Alexander II's secret Ems Ukaz, which prohibited publication and importation of most Ukrainian-language books, public performances and lectures, and even banned the printing of Ukrainian texts accompanying musical scores.
 Ukrainians living in Austria-Hungary were given more rights than Ukrainians living in the Russian Empire.